megvii-research/hpman/README.md

 lib.mult() = 6
 ```

-This is the core library designed for data manipulation.
-You may want to use a
+The core library is designed for data manipulation, but not an end-to-end
-better front-end:
+solution.
+You may want to use a better front-end:
 - [CLI examples](https://github.com/megvii-research/hpargparse)